NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 **Normalization:** Signac performs term frequency-inverse document frequency (TF-IDF) normalization.
 This is a two-step normalization procedure, often used in natural language processing, that both normalizes across cells to correct for differences in sequencing depth, and across peaks to give higher values to more rare peaks.

 **Feature selection:** To reduce noise, we sometimes only use some features (i.e. peaks) when we cluster cells.
-Often this is the peaks with the strongest signal, i.e. most reasd, or the ones present in most cells.
+Often this is the peaks with the strongest signal, i.e. most reads, or the ones present in most cells.
 Here, we will use all peaks, but you can play around with this yourself.
 Try setting min.cutoff to ‘q75’ to use the top 25% peaks).

 **Dimension reduction:** We next run singular value decomposition (SVD) on the normalized data matrix, using the features (peaks) selected above.
 This returns a reduced dimension representation of the matrix, similar to the output of PCA.